shivajiva101/sban/README.md

 Example: /ban Steve Some reason.

-Server privilege allows you to add bans for player names or ip's that the server has no records for
+The server privilege enables the pre-emptive banning of player names or IP addresses for which the server has no current record.

 #### tempban